Dasia haliana

-The Haly's tree skink (Dasia haliana) is a species of tree skink found in Sri Lanka.
-Earlier thought to be found also in the Western Ghats, taxonomic studies have shown this to be a Sri Lankan endemic, differentiated from the Indian Dasia subcaeruleum.
-It is the only arboreal skink in Sri Lanka.
+The Haly's tree skink (Dasia haliana) is a species of lizard in the family Scincidae.
+The species is native to Sri Lanka.
+Earlier thought to be found also in the Western Ghats, taxonomic studies have shown D. haliana to be a Sri Lankan endemic, differentiated from the Indian D. subcaeruleum.
+D. haliana is the only arboreal skink in Sri Lanka.